 A victory by McMillan would leave Democrats with a 38-32 advantage in the House.
 If Ferrary wins, that would stretch the Democrats' margin to 39-31, making it a bit harder for Republican Gov. Susana Martinez to advance her legislative agenda.

 Ellins, formerly a deputy secretary of state in Colorado, said he had never seen a tie election until the Ferrary-McMillan race.
-But across the country, tie votes seem to happen every election, many in small towns.

 Most are settled with a game of chance.
 Others are more contentious.